-The abstract must be in English and have to be written in .doc or .docx format.
+The abstract must be in English and it must be written in .doc or .docx format.
 The Abstract should be brief, indicating the purpose/significance of the research and must be between 150-250 words.
 Complete sentences, active verbs, and the third person should be used.
 Within one week of receiving your proposal/abstract, we will send you an email notification of acceptance or rejection.
-Please download the abstract template.
+Please download the Abstract Template.

 All presentations must be delivered in English – the official language of the conference.
 Each presentation, made by one or more speakers, must be prepared in English and should be no longer than 15 minutes, afterward, we will have around five minutes for questions and answers.
 We recommend delivering a PowerPoint presentation of your research work on the conference day.
 You can save a copy of your presentation in your email and also bring your presentation on a USB stick.

 You must submit a 250-word poster abstract that can be included in the conference proceedings.
 After your abstract is accepted you can prepare and submit your completed poster as a PDF file.
 The recommended size for the poster is an A0 paper size (1189 x 841 mm or 46.8 x 33.1 in).
 Print out your poster and bring it with you.
 All posters will be displayed for the duration of the conference.
 The authors must prepare a presentation no longer than 15 minutes and 5 minutes for questions and answers.
 The poster presentations will be scheduled along with other paper presentations within the sessions.

 Virtual authors whose abstracts are accepted must prepare the content for the presentation itself in one of these following ways:

 - Recording a video of the presentation (mp4 or any other multimedia file)

 - Creating a PowerPoint presentation with slides and a voice-over

 - Giving your virtual presentation live, via Skype